Aaryan-Umar/ada/README.md

+cd C:\Windows\System32\lxss\lib
+del libcuda.so
+del libcuda.so.1
+mklink libcuda.so libcuda.so.1.1
+mklink libcuda.so.1 libcuda.so.1.1

 # ADA (Advanced Design Assistant)

 ADA is a helpful AI assistant specializing in STEM fields, designed to provide concise and accurate information and assist with various tasks through voice or text interaction.
 ADA comes in two versions: a local version (`ada_local`) that runs primarily on your machine and an online version (`ada_online`) that utilizes cloud-based services.
 A separate multimodal live demo (`multimodal_live_api.py`) is also included, showcasing real-time audio and video interaction.